-2021 continues to transform the way we work and live.
-Remote working is more popular than ever and our daily habits have changed for good.
+The 2020s have entirely transformed the way we work and live.
+Remote working is more popular than ever, and our daily habits have changed for good.
 Now that we’ve gotten rid of the commute, we’re trying to find ways to be productive from home.
-At Powell Software, employee engagement is our key focus, and our mission now more than ever is to connect employees in this new hybrid workplace.
+At the same time, employers are struggling to engage their remote workforce.

 Now the employee experience is online.